stewartelkin/hello/README.md

 # hello
-# What's the difference between a duck?
+Q. What's the difference between a duck?
+A. One leg is both the same